LutetiumCalciumLee/Studying_Keras/README.md

 )
 ```

+This structure is useful when a single model needs to learn several related tasks or combine heterogeneous data sources.

+---

 ## 11. Convolutional Neural Networks

 Convolutional Neural Networks (CNNs) are commonly used for image processing and computer vision tasks.